metabolismregulation/metabolismregulation.github.io/quickhelp.md

 ## Modifying general settings

-Placing SBGN palette to the top of the Palette section (top-right):

-**Edit > Manage Palette...**

-Here you can delete unwanted palettes and define in what order they will be shown.
+* Placing SBGN palette to the top of the Palette section (top-right): Edit > Manage Palette...
+Here you can delete unwanted palettes and define in what order palettes will be shown.

-Making links go under the shapes (this way they will not cross auxiliary units):

-**Preferences > Display > Paint Nodes Over Edges**
+* Making links go under the shapes (this way they will not cross auxiliary units): Preferences > Display > Paint Nodes Over Edges

 ## Auxiliary units